 Endurance & Performance

-Designed to offer an exhilarating mixture of speed and efficiency, the Endurance SL R & SL endurance road bikes are perfect for those epic days in the saddle.
+Designed to offer an exhilarating mixture of speed and efficiency, the Endurance SL R & SL endurance road bikes are perfect for everything from road racing to ultra-endurance road events to those epic days in the saddle.
 Whether you choose to ride fast for fun, against the clock, or to race the group for that next signpost ahead, they deliver a clear performance advantage.

 Less Drag = Free Speed

 Aerodynamics has been a major consideration in the development of the Endurance SL R and these class-leading features also filter down to the Endurance SL.
-Consequently, both models share the same aerodynamic drag saving features which include,
+Consequently, both models share the same aerodynamic drag-reducing features which include,

 - Truncated aerofoil tube profiles generate up to 28.5% less drag when compared to the previous generation of carbon frames.